 - The acoustics of large crevasses can be amazing.
 As the glacier moves, ice tears open in astonishing shapes and then meltwater sculpts it even further.
 These large crevasses reverberate like icy cathedrals with intricate and complex reverbs unlike anything I’ve heard in the natural world.
 Finding a crevasse with great reverberations is just as important as finding one with flakes connecting the walls.

 - I love finding naturally occurring musical elements in the wild.
 I was captivated by the melodic tones of this falling ice.
 These falling melodies are one of the ways the glaciers sing, but they also sing with droning melodic tones!
-Hear those in Greenland: Melting Glaciers.
+Hear those in Greenland: Ice Caves.

 - All of the glaciers I recorded in Greenland are currently retreating an unprecedented rate and could potentially disappear by the end of this century.
 I hope these sounds help you to love these living rivers of ice.
 The more people who develop a visceral connection to the beautiful sounds of glaciers, the more likely we are to slow their retreat.
 Thanks for listening.